jonathanhogg/flitter/docs/canvas3d.md

     !cylinder size=(r;r;4) where r=0.5+sine(beat/10)
 ```

-Using this code will create a maximum of 50 versions of the model and repeat
+However, using this code will create a maximum of 50 versions of the model and
-them:
+repeat them:

 ```flitter
 !difference